Learn about the billing page and manage your usage and costs when using ArcGIS Location Platform services.

 Billing summary usage table

-Following the billing summary, if you have any service usage in the current billing cycle, a table that itemizes each service is shown.
+Following the billing summary, if you have any service usage in the selected billing cycle, a table that itemizes each service is shown.

 Type: The name of the service.
 The service name will match the pricing page and the Mapping and location services guide.